holoviz/pyviz_comms/README.md

 There are two installable components in this repository: a Python component used by various HoloViz tools and an extension to enable Jupyterlab support.
-For JupyterLab 3.0 the extension is automatically bundled with the `pyviz_comms` Python package.
+For JupyterLab 3.0 and above the extension is automatically bundled with the `pyviz_comms` Python package.

 ## Installing the Jupyterlab extension

 Jupyterlab users will need to install the Jupyterlab pyviz extension.
-Starting with JupyterLab 3.0 the extension will be automatically installed when installing `pyviz_comms` with `pip` using:
+Starting with JupyterLab 3.0 and above the extension will be automatically installed when installing `pyviz_comms` with `pip` using:

 ```bash
 pip install pyviz_comms